 Some pregnant women find they get lots of headaches.
-And some might even worry if it could affect the little one.
+And some might even worry if it could affect Your Child.

 Headaches are most common in early pregnancy and usually improve or stop completely during the last 6 months.